basarat/typescript-react/04 publish/README.md

 * At this point if you wanted you could run `npm publish` to push this library to NPM, but we will just use it locally by running `npm link`.

 * Now lets jump back to our good old hello world react application.
 ```
 cd ../use
 ```
-* If we had published our package we could use it by `npm install`.
-Since we only linked it locally we can bring it in by running `npm link fancy`.
+* If we had published our package to npm we could use it by `npm install fancy` but since we only linked it locally we can bring it in by running `npm link fancy`.
+This `npm link` workflow is also a good tool to be aware of for local testing of packages without deploying.
 ```
 npm link fancy
 ```